rjrudin/friendly-telegram/README.md

 that has a good deal of info in it about the JobExecution.

 A JobRunner impl is responsible for running a Spring Batch job.
 It depends on a class with the Spring "Configuration" annotation on it which is expected to define the Spring Batch components.
+The Configuration class is effectively the "guts" of the batch process, but it's decoupled from the CLI so that it can be reused in any context.

-The JobRunner is also responsible for passing user-defined config to the Configuration class, either via Spring Environment properties or via JobParameters.
+The JobRunner will then start a Spring Batch process based on the associated Configuration class.
+It will pass user arguments into the Spring Batch process, either as Spring Environment properties or as Spring Batch job parameters.